samank8121/bank-nest-app/README.md

 ## Description <!-- omit in toc -->
-This project is a sample application built with Nest.js.
-It demonstrates functionalities such as adding accounts, withdrawing, depositing, and transferring money, all secured with JWT authentication.
-The application uses Prisma as the ORM and PostgreSQL as the database.
-Additionally, Swagger is integrated for API documentation.
+This is a sample bank application using Nest.js, showcasing key functionalities such as account creation, withdrawals, deposits, and money transfers, all secured with JWT authentication.
+The application leverages Prisma as the ORM and PostgreSQL as the database.
+Integrated Swagger for comprehensive API documentation.

-For testing, the project includes end-to-end (e2e) testing and utilizes k6 for load, stress, spike, and soak testing.
+For testing, implemented end-to-end (e2e) testing with Jest and utilized k6 for load, stress, spike, and soak testing.

 ## Table of content <!-- omit in toc -->
 - [Project setup](#project-setup)